Bruh722/ccjs200/README.md

 e.
 0.081
 ```

 5. Past experience tells us that the probability a newly released prisoner will be arrested for a new crime within 3 years is 0.682.
-Based on this information, calculate a probability distribution for the number of people who will be arrested for a new crime out of 5 new prison releasees.
+Based on this information, calculate a probability distribution for the number of people who will be arrested for a new crime out of 5 new prison releasees (over the next 3 years).

 5a.
 What is the probability that exactly 3 of the 5 people will be rearrested within 3 years?